imengyu/vue-code-layout/docs/en/guide/code-layout.md

 * titleBarRight: Position on the right side of the title bar (VSCode places the close button here)
 * titleBarTop: Area above the title bar
 * titleBarBottom: The area at the bottom of the title bar, above the center area, where custom actions can be placed

+* activityBarTop Top of activity bar buttons
+* activityBarEnd Bottom of activity bar buttons
-* activityBarBottom: At the bottom of the activity bar (where VSCode places the settings button)
+* activityBarBottom At the bottom of the activity bar (where VSCode places the settings button)
+  * activityBar If Secondary activity bar was set：
+    * activityBarSecondaryTop
+    * activityBarSecondaryEnd
+    * activityBarSecondaryBottom

+* tabHeaderLeftStart Panel Group in tab mode, left of buttons, params `{ group }`
+* tabHeaderLeftEnd Panel Group in tab mode, right of buttons, params `{ group }`
+* tabHeaderRightStart Panel Group in tab mode, extra actions start, params `{ group }`
+* tabHeaderRightEnd Panel Group in tab mode, extra actions end, params `{ group }`

+* titleBarTitle Panel Group title, params `{ group, title }`
+* titleBarActionStart Panel Group extra actions start, params `{ group }`
+* titleBarActionEnd Panel Group extra actions end, params `{ group }`

 * centerArea: The central area of CenterArea, where SliptLayout or other editor core components can be placed

 * statusBar: Status Bar Position
+  * statusBarLeft Status Bar left
+  * statusBarRight Status Bar right

+* emptyGroup No panel in a group, params `{ group }`

 ## TIP: Component unmont